barryclark/jekyll-now/_posts/2016-5-18-O-o-o-Data-No-OData.md

 Ok, I am back.
 There is a great library developed by Microsoft.
 [RESTier](https://github.com/OData/RESTier).
 But it is now in the development stage and there are a lot of bugs. ( I hope that 0.5 version will be fixed to work in production. )

 Ok, but what for now?
-I just think there will be some workaround to avoid this duplicates.
+I just think there will be some workaround to avoid these duplicates.
 For it, I wrote Generic Controller with basic CRUD operations to avoid duplicating it in all controllers.

 ```c#
  public abstract class BaseODataController<TEntity> : ODataController where TEntity : ModelBase